 Bullying/Harassment Policy which does not meet the definition of sexual harassment, racial/ethnic harassment, gender-based harassment, or disability harassment.

-Misuse of Computers/Computer Networks/Electronic Device: A student shall not intentionally engage in any act that violates the District’s Network Usage and Safety Policy, any individual school computer use guidelines or mobile computing device program guidelines, or agreements signed by the student or the student’s parents regarding the use of technology resources, including, but not limited to the following:
+Misuse of Computers/Computer Networks/Electronic Device (Noniolent): A student shall not intentionally engage in any act that violates the District’s Network Usage and Safety Policy, any individual school computer use guidelines or mobile computing device program guidelines, or agreements signed by the student or the student’s parents regarding the use of technology resources, including, but not limited to the following:

 Send, post, deliver, or possess electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another’s reputation, or illegal, including videos of inappropriate student conduct, cyberbullying and “sexting,” either on or off school property if the conduct causes a substantial disruption to the educational environment or infringes on the rights of another student at school.